 Although we have a special financial giving page (below) for Giving Tuesday, there are others ways you can give back.

-For every dollar spent when shopping at our retail stores, 91 cents is used to support mission services.
+- For every dollar spent when shopping at our retail stores, over 91 cents is used to support mission services.

 We hope you’ll consider supporting Goodwill’s critical mission to help DC area residents become more self-sufficient through the power of work by making a gift here and then sharing the link with others.

 Goodwill is a socially sustainable organization that believes in the intersection of environmental, cultural and economic sustainability in order to build a successful and thriving community.

 To learn more, just contact your favorite charitable agency or visit https://www.givingtuesday.org/.